i6dxtr/my-math-notes/content/Graph Theory/content/theorems, lemma/corollary - Petersen 3-regular perfect matching (3.3.8).md

 >
 > Thus Tutte's condition holds for every $S\subseteq V(G)$, and by Tutte's theorem $G$ has a perfect matching. ∎
 ### Relations
-- [[content/theorems, lemma/theorem - Tutte's theorem.md]] — Applies Tutte's theorem to deduce existence of a perfect matching.
+- [[theorem - Tutte's theorem]] — Applies Tutte's theorem to deduce existence of a perfect matching.
-- [[content/foundational/handshake lemma.md]] — Uses degree-sum parity facts to bound boundary edges from odd components.
+- [[handshake lemma]] — Uses degree-sum parity facts to bound boundary edges from odd components.
-- [[content/graph structure/cut-vertex, cut-edge.md]] — Uses the "no cut-edge" hypothesis to rule out the case e(V(H),S)=1.
+- [[cut-vertex, cut-edge]] — Uses the "no cut-edge" hypothesis to rule out the case e(V(H),S)=1.

-Source: Notes by date/10-22-25.md